 Since coming to the WIAA, Hauser has overseen the administrative efforts in the sports of golf, soccer, tennis, swimming and diving.
 She has also been instrumental in the officials' program and tournament assignments and planning.

-Hauser served as chair of the Soccer Rules Committee for the NFHS from 1999-2003 and was a member of the NFHS Equity Committee from 2004-2007.
+Hauser served as chair of the Soccer Rules Committee for the NFHS from 1999-2003, was a member of the NFHS Basketball Rules Committee from 2011-2014, and was a member of the NFHS Equity Committee from 2004-2007.
 In addition, she was a member of the NFHS Officials' Quarterly Publications Committee from 1996-98.
 In 2007, Hauser received the NFHS Citation Award for contributions to the NFHS, state associations, athletic director and coaching professions, and officiating advocation.
 She was inducted in to the Wisconsin Basketball Coaches Association Hall of Fame in the Fall of 2010 as a Friend of Basketball.
-Currently, Hauser is a member of the NFHS Basketball Rules Committee.

 Tom Shafranski joined the WIAA staff in 2002.
 His responsibilities are the administration for the sports of golf, hockey, swimming and diving and tennis.
 He also oversees the prestigious WIAA Scholar-Athlete program.

 In addition to his contributions at the State association level, he has been active in the national landscape with service on the NFHS Ice Hockey Rules Committee in 2003-04 and 2008-2011.
-He will serve as the chair of that committee in 2011
+He served as the chair of that committee in 2011

 He has also served as a member of the NFHS Swimming and Diving Rules from 2005-2009.